 I hadn't heard of rabble-rousing un-college startup Degreed before, but this beautifully animated video made me go straight to their website to see what they were about.
-Learn more about the video here, or vote for it here.
+Learn more about the video here.

 - Game Changer: Open Education is Changing the Rules (02:57)

 A chorus of voices from the Institute for the Study of Knowledge Management in Education (ISKME), a foundation that offers workshops, support and training for OER.
 They also put on the wonderful Big Ideas Fest.

 - The OERs - Open Educational Resources (02:37)